umb-oconnorgroup/ibdtools/Readme.md

 relatedness, population structure and effective population size in recent generations.
-As different individual pairs may share IBD segments of different lengths over different genomic regions, the number of IBD segments increase quadraticlly with increasing sample size, and proportionally with genome size.
+As different individual pairs may share IBD segments of different lengths over different genomic regions, the number of IBD segments increase quadratically with increasing sample size, and proportionally with genome size.
 High recombination rate as well as genotyping/phasing errors can break down long IBD segments into multiple shorter segments, making the scale even larger.

-Recently, several IBD calling tools, such as hap-IBD, iLASH, and TPBWT, have been designed to efficiently detect IBD segments using phased genotype data.
+Recently, several IBD calling tools, such as hap-IBD, iLASH, RaPID, and TPBWT, have been designed to efficiently detect IBD segments using phased genotype data.
 However, fewer tools were designed to handle this large-scale IBD data.
 The convenience of R and python in handling the IBD result (table/data frame) comes